flimflam-austin/hugo-cms-test/content/quick_reads/20180824-18-08-23-digital-connection-vs-human-connection/index.md

       Another new study analyzed data from annual survey of 12th graders

-      * In 2016, the average **12th grader spent about 6 hours/day online,
+      * In 2016, the average**12th grader spent about 6 hours/day online,
       texting, and on social media.**

-      * In 2016, nearly **a third of 12th graders hadn’t read a book** for pleasure **in a year**.A In the 1970s, 60% of 12th graders read a book or magazine almost every day.
+      * In 2016, nearly**a third of 12th graders hadn’t read a book** for
+      pleasure**in a year**.A In the 1970s, 60% of 12th graders read a book or
+      magazine almost every day.
     _key: card-4-8e1ea685-6027-4410-af46-31b0589cebfa
   - order: 4
+    useCheckmark: true
     body: >-
       In 2018, 45% of teens say they're "online almost constantly," according to Pew Research Center - that's up nearly 50% from 2014-2015.